Generative Machine Learning for Multivariate Angular Simulation: Simulation study

-Our key finding is that all of the deep learning approaches introduced in Section~\ref{sec:methods} appear to generally work well for simulating a range of angular distributions, offering robustness over marginal choices and dimensions.
-This indicates that such approaches are generally suitable for simulating from angular variables in cases where the `true' angular distribution is unknown.
+Our key finding is that all of the deep learning approaches introduced in Section~\ref{sec:methods} (besides the GAN) appear to generally work well for simulating a range of angular distributions, offering robustness over marginal choices and dimensions.
+This indicates that such approaches are generally suitable for simulating from angular variables when the `true' angular distribution is unknown.

 On a final note, we remark that the skill score does not always tend to decrease as the training sample size increases, as would ordinarily be expected.
-There are several reasons why this may occur, but we suspect it may be due to lower sample sizes resulting in more `sharpness' (i.e., joint distributions exhibiting strong multi-modalities) within the generated angular simulations, which is rewarded by the CRPS metric \citep{gneiting_strictly_2007}.
+There are several reasons why this may occur, but we suspect it may be due to lower sample sizes resulting in more `sharpness' (i.e., joint distributions exhibiting strong multi-modalities) within the generated angular simulations, which is rewarded by CRPS-type metrics \citep{gneiting_strictly_2007, buchweitz_asymmetric_2025}.
 When less information is available, we tend to find the simulated distributions have lower variability and concentrate around regions with high probability mass.
 In practice, this would not be desirable, and consequently, the increasing scores over sample size do not necessarily indicate that the model performance is worse when more information is available.
 This statement is supported by the visual diagnostics, which generally show clear improvements across all methods for larger training sample sizes.